line64/landricks-components/README.md

 **Add some Bricks to the canvas**

-Add these components as children of the LandingCanvas:
+Add these components as children of the `LandingCanvas`:

 ```
 <StrongMessageBrick